-The same operation in Powershell looks like this:
+The same operation in PowerShell for installing .Net 3.5 looks like this:

 Add-WindowsFeature NET-Framework-Core -Source d:\sources\sxs

-Path to the «original» Windows distribution can be fixed in the system on an ongoing basis using:
+Path to the original Windows distribution can be set in the system on a regular basis using:

-- A registry setting RepairContentServerSource that is located in the HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Servicing branch
+- the registry parameter RepairContentServerSource that is located in the HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Servicing branch

 - or a group policy Specify settings for optional component installation and component repair (the policy changes this setting in the registry)